V-Tetris: Reception

 V-Tetris received a mixture of opinions from critics prior to and since its release, though retrospective reviewers gave it a positive recommendation.
 Famitsus four reviewers gave the game a very mixed analysis.
 The Japanese book Virtual Boy Memorial Commemorative Guidebook gave the title a low overall rating.
 Nintendojos Nathan Heckel felt that the elven motiv could be "disturbing" for players over 10 and that the type-C mode did not take avantage of the system's 3D capabilities.
-However, Heckel referred to the latter mode as "mind-bending" due to the ability of rotate between stacks and scoring opportunities but regarded its gameplay to be standard and remarked that the music did not compared to previous Tetris games.
+However, Heckel referred to the latter mode as "mind-bending" due to the ability of rotate between stacks and scoring opportunities but regarded its gameplay to be standard and remarked that the music did not compare to previous Tetris games.
 Nintendo Lifes Dave Frear stated that "V-Tetris gains absolutely nothing from being on the Virtual Boy as the 3D effect is only really used for the backgrounds.
 The music could have been better and it's harmed by not having a save feature for the high scores.
 However it's still Tetris, which is as simple and addictive as it's ever been and mode C is excellent."